 Meetings of Althingi can be observed from the public gallery, and are also broadcast on TV and on the Internet.

-Althingi normally convenes four days a week, from Monday to Thursday: on Monday at 3 pm, on Tuesday and Wednesday at 1.30 pm, and on Thursday at 10.30 am.
+Althingi normally convenes four days a week, from Monday to Thursday: on Monday at 3 pm, on Tuesday at 1.30 pm, Wednesday at 3 pm, and on Thursday at 10.30 am.

 The progress of business in Althingi